marimo-team/deepml-notebooks/README.md

 3. Then navigate to localhost:8000 in your browser to view the rendered html-wasm.

 > [!NOTE]
-> The .py files were converted from the .py to .html files using the following command
+> The .html files were created from the .py using the following command
-> ```shell marimo export html-wasm notebook.py --mode run --no-show-code -o docs/ ```
+> ``` marimo export html-wasm notebook.py --mode run --no-show-code -o docs/ ```